• Galleries

 This is what the coastline looks like for a few miles.
 The boardwalk is nice for a jog though!

-If you want to be at the beach you have to bring all your own supplies, towels, blankets, food, drinks, umbrella etc. Big hotels across the street from the beach are fine, but guesthouses, restaurants, or anything remotely interesting at all right on the beach, absolutely not.
-I suppose this is better for Cambodians, because that’s how they do the beach, family style with big groups and setting up camp basically.
+If you want to be at the beach you have to bring all your own supplies, towels, blankets, food, drinks, umbrella etc. I suppose this is better for Cambodians, because that’s how they do the beach, family style with big groups and setting up camp basically.
 But currently I don’t have much reason to get out to the far beaches anymore.
+All the beaches are pretty same samey now.

 Here’s getting wayyy out of town at Ream National Park

 Also worth noting the scale of development, that way outside of town near the airport they’re just starting to build an entire lifestyle community (or whatever) for the rich people called Bay of Lights, and it’s going to have a Greg Norman golf course!
 Damn.
-And the whole coastline really far outside of town where Ream National Park is, also all bought out by Chinese developers.
+And a lot of the coastal land really far outside of town inside Ream National Park is also all bought out by Chinese developers.
 Pretty sad.
-But I really don’t know where they’re gonna get all these rich people to move in from to buy this upscale community housing in Cambodia!
+It’s a NATIONAL PARK.
+But I really don’t know where they’re gonna get all these rich people to move in from to buy this upscale community housing kinda in the middle of nowhere.

 New building near Otres beach.
 No idea what it is.
 Feels like some giant corporate headquarters of a company owned by a supervillain.
 I don’t like it.